 By automating the sample plating process, the PCR testing labs increase throughput, improve accuracy, and reduce the risk of contamination.
 Automated sample plates can handle multiple sample types and volumes.
 Thus, PCR plating automation helps to increase the efficiency, consistency, and accuracy of PCR lab report results.
 While it also reduces the risk of contamination and improves overall throughput.

-The growing number of coronavirus outbreak demands more and more RT-PCR done each day to contain the viral spread.
-Keeping the daily capacity and TAT balanced is the one key challenge that is affecting labs because every COVID-19 setting including labs is overloaded with work.
-The solution would be to automate the workflow as far as possible.
+For instance, while COVID-19 was at its peak, the growing number of coronavirus outbreaks demanded more testing and RT PCR test lab report daily to contain the viral spread.
+Keeping the daily capacity and TAT balanced was the one key challenge that affected labs.
+The reason being every COVID-19 setting including PCR diagnostics got overloaded with work.
+Therefore, the solution would be PCR workflow automation as far as possible.

-While the available COVID-19 report interfacing and submission process to ICMR and state/central govt. has been automated, the process of creating batches for PCR testing is still done manually.
+Talking of COVID-19, RT PCR test lab report interfacing and submission process to ICMR and state/central govt. has been automated.
+On the other hand, the process of creating batches for PCR testing is still done manually.
 Automating this process can be a solution to reduce the effort and errors that mainly occur during this process.